Luzkan/smells/content/smells/divergent-change.md

 ## Divergent Change

 If the addition of a simple feature makes the developer change many seemingly unrelated methods inside a class, then that indicates the _Divergent Change_ code smell.
-Simply puts - the class has irrelevant methods in it [[1](#sources)].
-As an example, lets suppose that someone need to modify class `A` because of a change in the database, but then, he has to modify the same class `A` because of a change in calculation formula [[2](#sources)].
+Simply put, the class has irrelevant methods in it [[1](#sources)].
+As an example, suppose that someone needs to modify class `A` due to a change in the database, but then has to modify the same class `A` due to a change in the calculation formula [[2](#sources)].

-The difference between _Divergent Change_ and [_Shotgun Surgery_](./shotgun-surgery.md) is that _Divergent Change_ addresses issue within a class, while _Shotgun Surgery_ between classes.
+The difference between _Divergent Change_ and [_Shotgun Surgery_](./shotgun-surgery.md) is that the _Divergent Change_ addresses the issue within a class, while the _Shotgun Surgery_ between classes.

 ### Causation

-Over time a class tries to do more and more things and has growing number of responsibilities.
-The fact that the class already has two or more different types of decisions implemented (as an example: finding an object and doing something with object [[3](#sources)]) was overlooked and left un-refactored.
+Over time, a class tries to do more and more things and has a growing number of responsibilities.
+The fact that the class already has two or more different types of decision implemented (for example, finding an object and doing something with object [[3](#sources)]) was overlooked and left unrefactored.

 ### Problems